Meet the Diversity Admissions Team

 Baljaa Borgil '24He, Him, His email@example.com

-Hi jumbos, I am Beverlyn Medina a sophomore majoring in Human factors engineering and possibly minoring in engineering management.
+Hi Jumbos, I am Beverlyn Medina, a junior majoring in Human Factors Engineering and possibly minoring in engineering management.
 I am from Montgomery Village, Maryland, so I love representing the DMV.
-But my ethnicity is Guatemalan so I also have to represent the Latinx community.
-I chose tufts because they have very good resources for first Gen students as well as undocumented students.
-Coming from a low-income public school my first semester didn’t go as planned, especially adjusting to the fast pace learning style.
-But once I reached out for help I found that Tufts has many resources, from the star center to many tutors and study groups.
+My ethnicity is Guatemalan so I also have to represent the Latinx community.
+I chose Tufts because they have very good resources for first gen students as well as undocumented students.
+Coming from a low-income public school, my first semester didn’t go as planned, especially adjusting to the fast-paced learning style.
+But once I reached out for help I found that Tufts has many resources, from the Starr Center to many tutors and study groups.
 Tufts has made it an easier adjustment to their learning style.
-I am on the Diversity Admission team because I’d like to represent my community and bring awareness to certain issues that affect students like me that the rest of our peers won’t understand.
+I am on the Diversity Admission Team because I’d like to represent my community and bring awareness to certain issues that affect students like me that the rest of our peers won’t understand.

 Tylee Nez '24They, Them firstname.lastname@example.org